marcoplaitano/language-learn/README.md

 This site is my scrappy, no-subscription alternative to Duolingo for English–Turkish language exercises.
 I built it because I wanted to practice more without paying for Premium.

-It started as a vibe-coding experiment... and now it’s turning into something I actually care about.

 The website is available at https://turkingo.netlify.app.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ## Input data

-Asked a LLM model to give some examples and collect them in a JSON format for easy indexing.
+Asked a LLM model to give some examples that I then collected in JSON format for easy indexing.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -